zyskarch/pytestarch/docs/details.md

 ## Testing your architecture based on PlantUML component diagrams
 ### General
-Instead of hand-crafting a number of rules, you can supply the path to a PlantUML component diagram.
+Instead of hand-crafting a number of rules, you can supply the path to a PlantUML component diagram via a `DiagramRule`.
 PyTestArch will then parse this file and generate rules based on the connections of nodes in this diagram.
 Connections between two nodes will be converted into 'should only' or 'should' import rules; the absence of a connection will be converted into 'should not' import rules.
 All rules are then evaluated against an Evaluable.